Extreme heat and humidity are in the forecast for Madison this week.

 Students must choose one of the following workshop options below, and will be required to sign in and scan their Wiscards before leaving in order to confirm completion of this requirement.
 Over 300 workshops will be provided in University Housing Residence Halls and campus facilities throughout the academic year.
 Registering ahead of time is recommended to guarantee a spot.
 An email confirming participation will be sent to students within 48-72 hours of their attendance at a workshop.

-Failure to complete the GetWIse requirement by the deadline will result in an enrollment hold for Spring 2020 courses.
+Failure to complete the GetWIse requirement by the deadline will result in an enrollment hold for Fall 2020 courses.

 The GetWIse workshop options:

 This workshop will explore sex, sexuality, and hooking up in college.
 Participants will also identify social norms hooking up that can be helpful or harmful.
 Finally, the audience will learn about sexual assault, respecting boundaries, and consent.
 Sexual acts and sexual assault will be discussed.
 SexWIse is designed for audiences of 15-25 people and is facilitated by trained UHS peer educators.